 Warm packs are given at first visits.

 Action from a question: Kia MacPherson (St Philips) asked if there was a check list of items that people needed to keep warm.
-The Green Doctors programme agreed to draft a Fuel Poverty checklist which can be shared with groups and organisations for information..
+The Green Doctors programme agreed to draft a Fuel Poverty checklist which can be shared with groups and organisations for information.

 Hull & East Riding Joint VCSE Assembly-Jason Stamp